jvalrog/atmega-scheduler/Readme.md

 With this scheduler you can run any function at any time, every day.
 It uses Timer1 available on most micros.

-- Configuring the scheduler is done by defined constants in header file `atmega-scheduler.h`.
+- Configuring the scheduler is done by predefined constants in header file `atmega-scheduler.h`.
+If you want to use other frequencies, you need to change those values in order to get 1 second resolution.
 By default it's preconfigured for 16Mhz, like the Arduino:

 	- Set the Timer1 prescaler

 			#define SCHEDULER_PRESCALER 5

-	- Set a fixed number of ticks for register OCR1A
+	- Set a number of ticks on register OCR1A

-			#define SCHEDULER_TICKS 62500U
+			#define SCHEDULER_TICKS 15625U

-	- Set number of seconds that represents OCR1A top value with current prescaler

-			#define SCHEDULER_PERIOD 4

 ## Usage

 - Initializing the scheduler: